 Summary : Voyage aboard the all-balcony luxury expedition ship, Le Boreal, on this exclusive trip of a lifetime.
 Travel in the company of an experienced Expedition Team, among who include experts on polar bear behavior.
 Discover the Arctic's most remote and culturally significant regions.
 Explore the incredible wilds of Svalbard and East Greenland and the timeless fishing hamlets of Iceland.
 Experience cruising along the Arctic ice cap in late summer, and the remote areas of Kejser Franz Josef Fjords and Scoresby Sound on Greenland's east coast.
 Enjoy a private behind-the-scenes tour at the world renowned Husavik Whale Museum.
-And not to be missed is the up-close visit to extinct Snaefellsjokull volcano, setting for Journey to the Center of the Earth.
+Witness Iceland's geologically rich Snaefellsjokull volcano, famously known as the setting for Jules Verne's Journey to the Center of the Earth.

 Activities : Birding, Culture, Hiking

-Board a charter flight to Longyearbyen, the capital of Svalbard on the main island of Spitsbergen, the sovereign Arctic archipelago of Norway.
-It is one of the most remote archipelagos on the globe, with nearly two-thirds of its surface covered in spectacular glaciers.
-After a tour of the town, board your luxurious expedition vessel.
+Board a charter flight to Longyearbyen, the capital of Svalbard, also known as Spitsbergen, the sovereign Arctic archipelago of Norway.
+It is one of the most remote group of islands on the planet, with nearly two-thirds of its surface covered in glaciers.
+Tour the tiny town and its Arctic Museum.
+Following lunch, board your expedition ship.

 Explore the rarely visited east coast of Greenland, Kejser Franz Josef Fjords and Scoresby Sound.
 Embark on twice-daily Zodiac excursions to cruise the intricate fjord network and search for musk ox and reindeer, which are common here.
 Ice conditions permitting, disembark for a visit in Ittoqqortoormiit, a small settlement founded in 1925 and one of the most isolated villages in Greenland.
 Next, explore the islands and icebergs of Scoresby Sound, the world’s largest and longest Fjord system.

-Enjoy a relaxing day at sea cruising the relatively narrow strip of water that separates Greenland from Iceland and connects the Arctic Sea with the northern part of the Atlantic Ocean.
+Enjoy a relaxing day at sea cruising the relatively narrow strip of water that separates Greenland from Iceland, and connects the Arctic Sea with the Atlantic Ocean.
 Watch for seabirds and whales from the deck in between fascinating lectures presented by A&K’s Expedition Team.
-This evening, gather for the gala dinner hosted by the captain.
+This evening, gather for a gala dinner hosted by the captain.

 This morning, disembark in Reykjavik and transfer to the airport for your return flight home.